mahmoud123asd/Smart-Home-Green-House/README.md

-In this project we utilized multiple sensors to create a smart home and a green house, and to control the sensors we used an Arduino NANO.
+In this project we utilized multiple sensors to create a smart home and a green house, and to control the sensors we used an Arduino UNO.
 The smart home includes a temperature system that uses a DHT sensor, a security system that uses a PIR sensor to detect movement outside the house, a smart door that only allows entry when the correct password is entered, and a smart lighting system